isabella232/lib-tcp-server/README.md

 - **data**:string *[optional]*
 The RTist ASCII encoding of the data object to pass with the event.
 This encoding is on the same format as you for example see if tracing the event during a model debug session.
 - **portIndex**:integer *[optional]*
 If the port is replicated (i.e. its multiplicity is > 1) you can specify the index of the port instance you want to invoke the event to.
 Omitting the portIndex on a replicated port means that the event will be broadcasted through all port instances.
+Port indices are zero-based.
 .

 The response is a JSON object with the following properties: